Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 3. Organizing and updating files

-No matter what type of organization you work for, organizing and updating files will be part of your role as an office assistant.
+No matter what type of organization you work for, organizing and updating files will be part of your role as an administrative assistant.

 You will be expected to: